jleagle94/high-energy_notebook_tutorials/fornax_notebooks/csc-fermi-gaia-2mass_cross-match/cxc-fermi-gaia-2mass_cross-match.md

 plt.show()
 ```

+We can see an interesting pattern of Chandra observations, providing us with an idea of what regions of the sky are of particular interest to the community.
+We also see that the vast majority of Chandra observations fall within the ~ks exposure times.
+Very few have shorter exposures and some are ~10s or more ks.

 ## Step 6: Find Chandra source locations and fluxes for all-sky using the CSC

 ### Find those that lie along the Galactic plane and plot the sky map.

 To do so, first we query the entire CSC catalog so we can compare how many of the total catalog lie along the Galactic plane.

+This query is different than above, because now we want the *Chandra Source Catalog entries*, whereas before we were only interested in observational metadata.
+Instead of ``chanmaster`` we search ``csc``, and we gather details such as the source name, locations, and broadband flux ``b_flux_ap`` which is the 0.5-7keV flux in erg cm$^{-2}$ s$^{-1}$.

 ```python
 default_cols = ['name', 'ra', 'dec', 'b_flux_ap']